jimmycuadra/jquery-tmpl-rails/README.md

 ## Usage

 jQuery templates will be recognized by Sprockets with the `.tmpl` extension.
-Place them anywhere in the Sprockets load path..
+Place them anywhere in the Sprockets load path.

 ```html
 <!-- app/assets/javascripts/templates/author.tmpl -->
 <div class="author">${name}</div>
 ```

-In your application's JavaScript manifest file, require the jQuery Templates plugin followed by your individual templates.
+In your application's JavaScript manifest file, require the jQuery Templates plugin followed by your templates.
 The templates are compiled and named with their Sprockets logical path:

 ```javascript
 //= require jquery-tmpl